2019 Schoolyard Gardens Conference

 No matter your teaching environment, you can implement nature based experiences!
 Together we will take a look at the current trends in nature based education and dissect the research.
 Most importantly, leave with constructive ideas as to how we can implement nature based experiences in our respective learning environments.

-- Engaging Voices, Empowering Youth
+- Engaging Voices, Empowering Youth: Sustainability and Entrepreneurship in the Classroom

 Spark-Y is a nonprofit whose mission is to empower youth in hands-on education rooted in sustainability and entrepreneurship.
 We operate three branches: school programs, an annual internship, and the urban agriculture lab.
 When we use sustainable systems such as aquaponics and greenhouses to facilitate hands-on education, we sometimes see barriers such as low student engagement and investment.
 In a youth population that is disenfranchised, we make specific efforts to engage their voice and choice.
 In an Edison High School biology classroom, we have implemented individual Aquaponics Mini Kits as a solution to overcome youth disinterest.
 We give each student the agency to build and maintain their own mini aquaponics system, learning and growing through their own errors and successes.
 Youth gain an individual sense of empowerment, making their experience more memorable and meaningful.